 It’s time to call them what they are.
 They’re not “self-radicalized.”
 They’re not “lone wolfs.”
 They are radical Islamic terrorists who are waging global jihad in conjunction with and inspired by ISIS and other radical Islamists.

 We can't defeat terrorism unless we understand the threat of jihad.
 Stand with the ACLJ and have your gift doubled today.
+Have your gift doubled through our Matching Challenge.

 President Trump just addressed the United Nations General Assembly, and had strong words for the supporters of terror around the world, as well as a call to compassionately aid the displaced victims of ISIS.
 We’ve told you about the horrific genocide ISIS waged against Christians in the Middle East...